dsgkirkby/CanucksArmy/README.md

 3. Clone the repository `git clone https://github.com/NoNeedToBail/CanucksArmy.git`
 4. Navigate to the root of the cloned repository
 5. Install the python requirements `pip install -r requirements-stable.txt`
 6. You can now run the scripts!
-Run `python main.py -h` to get started!
+Run `python main.py -h` to see some of the options you have.